MattDierick/RTD-APIm-ADC-Controller/source/class2/module4/module4.rst

         :align: center

-.. warning :: In the next version of this lab, we will upload the OAS3 file directly to BIG-IP v16.0, instead of pushing declarative WAF policy.
+.. warning :: In the next version of this lab, we will upload the OAS3 file directly into the BIG-IP v16.0, instead of pushing declarative WAF policy.
 Benn Alp is working on such Blueprint.

 .. toctree::
    :maxdepth: 1